wunderio/WunderTools/docs/converting-d7-projects.md

 ## These will be automated (remove from this documentation when done):
+1. Download files from WunderTools repository.
+You should have the following:
+    * [project]/drupal/drush/policy.drush.inc
+    * [project]/drupal/scripts/composer/ScriptHandler.php
+    * [project]/drupal/scripts/syncdb.sh
+    * [project]/drupal/.gitignore
+    * [project]/drupal/builds/.gitkeep
+    * [project]/.gitignore
-1. Create drush directory on drupal root and move drush aliases file there so that you have `[project]/drupal/drush/[project].aliases.drushrc.php`
+2. Create drush directory on drupal root and move drush aliases file there so that you have `[project]/drupal/drush/[project].aliases.drushrc.php`
-2. Edit [project]/conf/project.yml
+3. Edit [project]/conf/project.yml
     * Add drush alias path
     ```
     drush: